 Keeping Your Living Spaces Roach-Free

-• Seal entry points: Close gaps in walls, around windows, and doors to prevent cockroach entry.
+- Seal entry points: Close cracks and gaps around windows, doors, and walls to prevent roaches from entering.